Learning Geometry and Topology via Multi-Chart Flows: EXPERIMENTS

 We use the motion capture data from MocapToolbox \citep{burger2013mocap} and generate datasets where the frame is randomly rotated.
-We consider both the case where the axis is fixed and the angle is uniformly at random which forms a 1-dimensional manifold ({Mocap1}), and the case where both the axis and the angle are uniformly at random, which forms a 3-dimensional manifold due to the connection to the well-known $SO(3)$ manifold ({Mocap3}).
-We remark that the embeddings of the manifold may not be isometric and the ground truth exponential maps and logarithmic maps are intractable.
-Nevertheless, one should expect the topology to be preserved.
-We consider Neural Spline flows.
-For Mocap1, \mult\ uses $2$ charts, each with $6$ layers for $\bg$ and $12$ layers for $\bh$; \singlem\ and \single\ use $12$ layers for $\bg$ and $24$ layers for $\bh$.
+We consider (1) the axis is fixed and the angle is uniformly at random which forms a 1-dimensional manifold (\textit{Mocap1}), and (2) both the axis and the angle are uniformly at random, which forms a 3-dimensional manifold due to the connection to the well-known $SO(3)$ manifold (\textit{Mocap3}).
+As the frame is rotated, it traces a trajectory in the embedding space, which naturally inherits the topology of the employed rotations.
+The embeddings of the manifold may not be isometric and the ground truth exponential maps and logarithmic maps are intractable.
+While the \textit{ground truth} distances are in principle intractable, we approximate them numerically by calculating the lengths of discretized curves connecting the embeddings using $1000$ points and report them as the ground truth.
+For a model with correct topology, one would expect the circular topology to be preserved.
+We employ Neural Spline flows \citep{durkan2019nsf}.
+For Mocap1, with \mult\ we employ $2$ charts, each with $6$ layers for $\bg$ and $12$ layers for $\bh$; \singlem\ and \single\ use $12$ layers for $\bg$ and $24$ layers for $\bh$.
 For Mocap3, \mult\ uses $5$ charts, each with $4$ layers for $\bg$ and $8$ layers for $\bh$, while \singlem\ and \single\ use $20$ layers for $\bg$ and $40$ layers for $\bh$.
-As shown in Figure~\ref{fig:mocap-results}, \mult\ always results in the best reconstructions and on-par or better sample quality.
+Figure~\ref{fig:mocap-results} shows that \mult\ always results in the best reconstructions and on-par or better sample quality.
 Additionally, we analyzed the distances as learned by the models in terms of Mocap1.
-Table~\ref{tbl:mocap-distances} shows that only \mult\ can learn the correct circular structure of Mocap1.
+Table~\ref{tbl:mocap-distances} shows that only \mult\ consistently learn a reasonable measure of lengths, agreeing well with the ground truth and reflecting the correct circular structure of Mocap1.

-\section{Discussion}
+\section{DISCUSSION}

-A key contribution of our paper is to handle non-overlapping charts as they are bound to happen in machine learning applications.
+An important contribution of our paper is to handle non-overlapping charts as they are bound to happen in machine learning applications.
 We thus developed the first numerical algorithms, to the best of our knowledge, for computing geodesics on such multi-charted manifolds.
 We also demonstrated that multiple charts are essential when aiming to capture topology.
-While this is long-standing knowledge in mathematics, the topic seems to have been underappreciated in the machine learning community.
+While this is a long-standing knowledge in mathematics, the topic seems to have been underappreciated in the machine learning community.